 Ultimately, the purpose of a smart city is to enhance the quality of life for residents by making urban environments safer, more eco-friendly, and convenient.
-An example of convenient smart-city technology already in use is public transit tracking that shows the rider the distance and arrival time of their train or bus.
-Being able to purchase and use digital public transportation tickets is another example.
+An example of convenient smart-city technology currently in use is public transit tracking that shows the rider the distance and arrival time of their train or bus.
+The ability to purchase and use digital public transportation tickets is another example.

-Imagine being able to have your internet history or phone data synced to your vehicle, and receive real-time updates or warnings on changing water and quality, traffic, and more.
+Imagine the ability of having your internet history or phone data synced to your vehicle to receive real-time updates or warnings on changing water and quality, traffic, and more.
 With smart technology, as soon as you purchase tickets to an event, GPS directions to the event location could be automatically synced to your vehicle.

-Additional applications that use sensor technology are continuously being developed.
-As more cities get on board, we could see energy being saved by only lighting streets when a car approaches, or save on water used in public irrigation and monitored plant watering systems, which has already been implemented in some cities.
-The goal would be to bring this convenience and energy efficiency into all urban areas.
+Applications using sensor technology are continuously being developed.
+As more cities get on board, we could see energy being saved by only lighting streets when a car approaches, or save on water used in public irrigation and monitored plant watering systems of which have already been implemented in some cities.
+The goal is to bring this convenience and energy efficiency into all urban areas.

 With the development of smart cars and driverless cars, transportation is already one of the fastest growing components of smart cities.

-The National Highway Traffic Safety Administration has already proposed a new rule which will require automakers to equip all vehicles to include vehicle-to-vehicle (V2V) communication.
-This technology will allow cars to communicate with each other, and alert drivers of traffic and potential dangers ahead of time.
+The National Highway Traffic Safety Administration have proposed a new rule which requires automakers to equip all vehicles to include vehicle-to-vehicle (V2V) communication.
+This technology will allow cars to communicate with each other and alert drivers of traffic and potential dangers ahead of time.

-Some of the other benefits for transportation would be routeing of emergency vehicles is improved via GPS, traffic light controls, and using smart traffic management to help motorists find the fastest routes to take.
-These changes help reduce the carbon footprint, while also making life a heck of alot easier for citizens.
+Other benefits for transportation is improved routing of emergency vehicles via GPS, traffic light controls, the use of smart traffic management to help motorists find the fastest routes to take.
+These changes help reduce the carbon footprint.
+They also makes life a heck of alot easier for citizens.

-With Windshieldink’s license plate messaging platform, we’ve already provided a way to connect everyone who shares the road.
+With Windshieldink’s license plate messaging platform, we’ve provided a way to connect everyone who shares the road.
 Our goal is for the app to play a role in smart city development, by allowing city officials to contact vehicle owners.
-Already, cities are coming out with ways of sending messages to the public to warn about street maintenance or weather warnings, but the full potential has yet to be tapped into.
+Cities have come out with ways of sending messages to the public to warn about street maintenance or weather warnings.
+The full potential has yet to be tapped into.

-The ability of license plate recognition systems to contact vehicle owners could be implemented in a myriad of ways; if you’re driving the wrong way down a one-way street, or if you have driven onto a toll road system are examples of when the city sensors may want to contact you.
+The ability of license plate recognition systems contacting vehicle owners can be implemented in a myriad of ways; if you’re driving the wrong way down a one-way street, or if you’ve driven onto a toll road system are examples of why the city sensors might want to contact you.

-While Windshieldink has kicked off as a user-to-user community platform, its functionality will be expanded to enable smart cities to take advantage of our communication platform.
+While Windshieldink has kicked off as a user-to-user community platform, its functionality has been to enable smart cities to take advantage of our communication platform.
 If you want to be a part of a connected city and help make your roads safer, sign up today and become part of the future!